 If a student has taken a course at the undergraduate level, that course may be considered as fulfilling the requirement for licensure; however, that course will not be accepted as equivalency toward the degree requirement for any 400/500-level course.
 The student will be required to take a 400/500-level course to replace it.

-Requests for transfer of credit must be submitted to the School of Education adviser upon admission to the program.
-Once admitted to the School of Education, graduate students may not take any courses required for the program or the degree at another institution.
+Requests for transfer of credit must be submitted to the Education Department adviser upon admission to the program.
+Once admitted to the Education Department, graduate students may not take any courses required for the program or the degree at another institution.

-All graduate students in the School of Education in programs that lead to licensure must successfully pass the coursework, tests, core assessments and the benchmarks required by each program.
+All graduate students in the Education Department in programs that lead to licensure must successfully pass the coursework, tests, core assessments and the benchmarks required by each program.

 Dismissal from the Graduate Programs

-Graduate candidates in the School of Education may be dismissed from a program for the following reasons:
+Graduate candidates in the Education Department may be dismissed from a program for the following reasons:

 - academic dishonesty